Complete reducibility and subgroups of exceptional algebraic groups: G -complete reducibility

 The following result is useful in what follows.
-It can be applied equally when $S$ is a subgroup generated by a semisimple element, or a sub-torus of $G$.
-(Recall a group $S$ is linearly reductive if all its representations are completely reducible; in positive characteristic this means $S^\circ$ is a torus and the order of the finite group $|S/S^\circ|$ is coprime to $p$.) \begin{theorem} Let $G$ be reductive and let $S \subseteq G$ be linearly reductive.
-Then $S$ is $G$-cr, and if $H = C_G(S)^\circ$ then a subgroup of $H$ is $H$-cr if and only if it is $G$-cr. \end{theorem} In the particular case that $S$ is a torus, $C_G(S) = C_G(S)^\circ$ is a Levi subgroup of $G$; this is one of the ingredients in Theorem~\ref{thm:gcr-strong-red} and was first proved in \cite[Prop.~3.2]{MR2167207}.
-The following corollary further justifies our focus on semisimple subgroups: \begin{cor} Let $G$ be reductive and $H \subseteq G$ a subgroup, and let $S \subseteq C_G(H)$ be linearly reductive.
+Recall that a linear algebraic group $S$ is called \emph{linearly reductive} if all its rational representations are completely reducible.
+In characteristic $0$ this is equivalent to $S$ being reductive, whereas in positive characteristic this means that $S^\circ$ is a torus and the order of the finite group $|S/S^\circ|$ is coprime to $p$. \begin{theorem}[{\cite[Lemma~2.6, Corollary~3.21]{MR2178661}}] Let $S$ be a linearly reductive subgroup of a connected reductive algebraic group $G$.
+Then $S$ is $G$-cr, and if $H = C_G(S)^\circ$ then a subgroup of $H$ is $H$-cr if and only if it is $G$-cr. \end{theorem} In the particular case that $S$ is a torus, $C_G(S)$ is a Levi subgroup of $G$ and the result in this case was first proved in \cite[Proposition~3.2]{MR2167207}; this forms part of the proof of Theorem~\ref{thm:gcr-strong-red}.
+The following corollary justifies our focus on semisimple subgroups: \begin{cor} Let $G$ be connected reductive, $H$ a subgroup of $G$ and $S$ a subgroup of $C_G(H)$.
 Then $H$ is $G$-cr if and only if $HS$ is $G$-cr.
 In particular, a connected reductive subgroup $H$ of $G$ is $G$-cr if and only if its (semisimple) derived subgroup $\D(H)$ is $G$-cr. \end{cor}

 \begin{proof} In characteristic $0$, the subgroup $H$ is $G$-cr if and only if it is reductive (Theorem \ref{thm:gcr-red}), which is the case if and only if $HS$ is reductive.